OscarAC/aws-bincity/README.md

 &nbsp;

-The idea of the stack is to make simple the operation, maintenance, and continuity of the application been serve, for that reason, a simple delivery mechanism is integrated so development of the application can be continously integrated into the stack.
+The idea of the stack is to make simple the operation, maintenance, and continuity of the application been served, for that reason, a simple delivery mechanism is integrated so the development of the application can be continuously integrated into the stack.

-Also, an extension to the already available AWS services (like CloudWatch) are deployed in order to provide business analytics in near realtime, that is, a timeserie database is made available for the application.
+Also, an extension to the already available AWS services (like CloudWatch) are deployed to provide business analytics in near-realtime, that is, a time-series database is made available for the application.

-In the following sections, a functional break-down of the different perspectives for the roles are presented.
+In the following sections, a functional break-down of the different perspectives for the roles is presented.

 &nbsp;